Protected Architectural Heritage

 As a cultural connector helped organise the Digital laser building survey inspection of Eastbury House built 1566-1572, Grade I listed Elizabethan Manor house link by team from Architectural Survey department lead by Prof Peter Lakin heritage specialist of Building Craft College and UEL after restoration works was carried out.

-Cultural connector Glow 2016 light exhibition at Eastbury Manor House, planetary light installation by Grace Crannis MA RCA.
+Cultural connector Glow 2016 light exhibition at Eastbury Manor House,

 VR 360 view of Planetary Light Show Glow installation by Grace Crannis Eastbury Manor House VR 360 link